 B. Buffer Zone: It surrounds core zone and limited human activities are allowed in this area such as resource use strategies, research, and education.
 These activities are managed in the ways that help in the protection of core zone in its natural condition.

 C. Transition Zone: It is the outermost part of a Biosphere Reserve.
-This is a zone of cooperation where conservation knowledge and management skills are applied and uses of BRs are managed in harmony with the different objectives of the Biosphere Reserve.
+In this zone, conservation knowledge and management skills are applied and use of Biosphere Reserves are managed in harmony with the different objectives of the Biosphere Reserve.